zhaosjason/practice/bible_vs_quran/README.md

 Decided on 5000 buckets, lots of collisions but mostly confined to 2 or 3 nodes per bucket

 Quran
- - 5000000 buckets: 39MB memory, very few collisions
+ - 5000000 buckets:   39MB memory     very few collisions               -
- - 50000 buckets: 1.18MB memory, acceptable number of collisions
+ - 50000 buckets:     1.18MB memory   acceptable number of collisions   -